lucgr/RepoScope/README.md

      - Creates pull requests for each repository with changes

 4. **Workspace History**:
-   - Previously created workspaces are stored in the Workspace History section
+   - Previously created workspaces are listed in the Workspace History section.
-   - Easily clone previously created workspaces without recreating them
+   - You can re-download the ZIP for a previously defined workspace configuration by clicking its entry (note: this re-creates and re-zips the workspace on the backend).

 ### UI Elements and What They Display